25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      console.log(obj); // { spider: '🕷', da9dl: true }
      ```

    - When a function lives on an object it's called a _method_.
-We can use getters and setters.
+We can use getters and setters

      ```javascript
      const obj = {